openAVproductions/openAV-ArtyFX/manual.md

 Panda is a compressor expander combo, with attack and release controls.
 ```
 -Threshold
--Attack
 -Release
 -Factor
 ```

 Threshold: the "turning point" of compression / expansion.
 Turning down the dial expands the signal, turning it up causes compression.

-Attack affects the speed at which the compression/expansion starts.
-Generally low settings sound good, unless you need a long attack.

 Release changes the time for Panda to fade-out its compression/expansion.